SahilPanhotra/NFTGallery/README.md

 If searching for all items in a collection.
   Add collection address to second input, select toggle "Fetch for Collection". then press "Lets Go"
 </code></pre><div class="zeroclipboard-container position-absolute right-0 top-0">
-    <clipboard-copy aria-label="Copy" class="ClipboardButton btn js-clipboard-copy m-2 p-0 tooltipped-no-delay" data-copy-feedback="Copied!" data-tooltip-direction="w" value="If searching for all nfts from a specific address for a specic collection.
-  Add wallet address to first input and contract address to the second.
-Then press &quot;Lets Go&quot;

 If searching for all items in a collection.
   Add collection address to second input, select toggle &quot;Fetch for Collection&quot;. then press &quot;Lets Go&quot; " tabindex="0" role="button">